For Inspiration and Recognition of Science and Technology: FIRST LEGO League Discover

 Unveiled in 2019, FIRST LEGO League Discover is designed for children ages 4 to 6 and centers on a playful introduction to STEM concepts and ideas.
 Teams use LEGO Duplo kits to complete each year's challenge and present their models at exhibitions similar to those found in FIRST LEGO League Explore.

 FIRST Championship

-The FIRST Championship is the annual event which celebrates the finale of all of their programs by bringing them all together for their final rounds in the same event.
-The FIRST Championship was split into two events, initially held in St. Louis, Missouri, and Houston, Texas, in 2017 due to the rise in teams.
-From 2018 through 2020, the FIRST Championship will be held in Detroit, Michigan, and Houston, Texas.
+The FIRST Championship is an annual event where the top 600 FRC teams, 160 FTC teams, and 168 FLL teams from around the globe compete to form the 1st-place alliance for that year's challenge.
+In the past the FIRST Championship was held in St. Louis, Missouri; Detroit, Michigan; and Houston, Texas.
+From 2018 through 2020, the FIRST Championship was held in Detroit, Michigan, and Houston, Texas.
 At the 2014 Championship, FIRST announced changes to the 2015 structure that will bring a more "Olympic Village" feeling, and involves a rearrangement of the programs around the city.

 Support

-FIRST itself is a self-supporting organization; however, individual teams typically rely on outside funding sources.
+FIRST itself is a self-supporting organization; however, individual teams rely on outside funding sources.
 It also takes significant outside funds to run regional events and the FIRST Championship.
 In 2010, FIRST was a recipient of a Google Project 10^100 grant.